gdslab/tutorial_lidar_processing_with_python/README.md

 ## Application of DSM, DTM, and NDHM (50 min) - Yuri Kim

-  1. 3D Visualizing DSM and NDHM using QGIS
+  1. 3D-visualizing DSM, DTM and NDHM using QGIS

 ## Things to prepare before the workshop